ansarishams/Library-Management-System-SQL-Project/README.md

 ## 🚀 How to Run
 1. Install PostgreSQL (or use any SQL-compatible database).
-2. Run `Liberary_Management_Table_prd.sql` first to create all tables and foreign key constraints.
+2. Run `Liberary_Management_Schema.sql` first to create all tables and foreign key constraints.
 3. Import the CSV files into their respective tables:
    ```sql
    \copy branch FROM 'branch.csv' DELIMITER ',' CSV HEADER;